GoogleChrome/web.dev/src/site/content/en/blog/fugu-status/index.md

 ## Capabilities available behind a flag {: #flag }

-These APIs are only available behind a flag because they're still under development and should be considered *experimental*.
-There's a good chance they'll break, or the API surface will change.
+These APIs are only available behind a flag.
+They're experimental and still under development.
+They are not ready for use in production.
+There's a good chance there are bugs, that these APIs will break, or the API surface will change.

 <div class="w-table-wrapper">
   <table>